markusfisch/bots/README.md

 Terrain parsing game for bots.

-The game world is an infinite two-dimensional orthogonal grid.
+The game world is a two-dimensional orthogonal grid.
 The game is turn-based.
 A turn ends as soon as all players have moved *or* after one second has passed and at least one player made a move.